JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 4. Best Practices:

-* Provided detailed, step-by-step instructions for setting up and running the project, including Prerequisites and using a virtual environment...
+* Provided detailed, step-by-step instructions for replicating and running the project, including prerequisites, cloning the repository, and setting up the virtual environment.

 5. Data Interpretation: